Rookout/docs/docs/rules-namespaces-container.md

 title: Container Namespace
 ---

-# Container Namespace

 Container namespace is simply a dictionary of named values accessed as attributes.
-Hi.

 It's contents are defined by the context of the script execution.